rishirishith18/ERPManager/README.md

-# ERPManager
+# EduNex

-A comprehensive College ERP (Enterprise Resource Planning) system built with React, TypeScript, and Supabase.
+A comprehensive Education Management System built with React, TypeScript, and Supabase.

 ## Features